'This moment in life has been a long time coming': Kristin Chenoweth finally stars in Tabernacle Choir's sold-out Christmas concerts

-SALT LAKE CITY — After their first rehearsal with Broadway star Kristin Chenoweth Tuesday evening, The Tabernacle Choir at Temple Square is feeling pretty good about the upcoming Christmas concerts.
+SALT LAKE CITY — After their first rehearsal with Broadway star Kristin Chenoweth Tuesday, the Tabernacle Choir at Temple Square is feeling pretty good about the upcoming Christmas concerts.

-“As first rehearsals go, we had a great time last night,” choir director Mack Wilberg said during a brief press conference Wednesday morning.
+“As first rehearsals go, we had a great time last night,” choir director Mack Wilberg said during a brief press conference Wednesday.
 “Now we still have things we have to work on.”

 “We do?”
 Chenoweth interjected, feigning surprise.